tc09-brcm-social/smCurl/examples/README.md

-* makeapp1.sh -- a straightforward sample script
-* delapp1.sh -- remove objects created by makeapp1.sh
+* makeapp1.sh, delapp1.sh has been removed, replaced by examples/app1